shawnmckinney/groovy-apache-fortress/README.md

 ### Why Apache Groovy?

 It's a dynamic language running on top of the Java Virtual Machine.
-Its relaxed language syntactical rules allow test cases to be written quickly and with clarity than before using Java.
+Its relaxed language syntactical rules allow test cases to be written quickly and with better clarity than with traditional Java code.

-## How Sample Works
+## How This Sample Works

 There's one module for adding the RBAC policy (AdminMgr), another for verifying it (AccessMgr).
 Each test module uses its wrapper for invoking Apache Fortress manager APIs, in order to do the work.